 What are the Signs of Meth Addiction?When someone is addicted to meth, family and friends may notice some or all of the following symptoms:

 - Has insomnia and can stay awake for prolonged periods Sudden increase in energy

 - Behavior changes such as risk taking or increased aggression

 - Confusion, hallucinations, or delusions

 Understanding meth addictionIn order to help a child or friend who may be using meth, it is important to understand the addiction.
 Being familiar with the paraphernalia, street names, and signs of meth use can help you determine if someone close to you is using.
-If you suspect that a loved one is struggling with meth, please call us at 855-969-5181.
+If you suspect that a loved one is struggling with meth, please contact us at 503-850-2474.